-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures directly enable other activities to make a substantial contribution to an environmental objective.
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.